ibm-cloud-docs/transit-gateway/adding-gateway.md

    * **VPN gateway** connections link on-premises or external networks with IBM Cloud by attaching a VPN gateway as a spoke to a transit gateway.
 These connections use redundant GRE tunnels and dynamic routing with eBGP to enable efficient and scalable network integration.
 For more information, see [Creating a VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui).

-1. Optionally, create prefix filters to set an ordered list of filters that determine the routes your transit gateway must accept or deny.
+1. Optionally, create prefix filters to set an ordered list of filters that determine the routes your transit gateway accepts or denies.
 For more information, see [Adding and deleting prefix filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters&interface=ui).

 1. After you select a network connection, choose a connection reach option: